jhhornn/AltSchool-NodeJS-Assignment/Assignment_G/README.md

 ## Format for adding data to the /books/create route
 This is done in order to authenticate the user before the book is created.
+Use a post request as well.

 ```
 [